LostRhapsody/blackgate/README.md

 ## Metrics and Monitoring

-Black Gate now includes comprehensive metrics tracking for all requests passing through the gateway:
+Black Gate includes comprehensive metrics tracking for all requests passing through the gateway:

 ### Features
 - **Request/Response Logging**: Track all incoming requests with detailed information